Flight Surgeon - USAFSAM, Wright Patterson AFB, Ohio

 This effort includes tasks and activities to be performed by the contractor in support of USAFSAM Aeromedical Consultation Service Division, Medical Flight Standards Branch (FECM).
 The contractor will provide a professionally and technically qualified individual to perform the tasks outlined in the following paragraphs to fulfill the requirements of this PWS.

 This contract is a personal services contract (PSC) and is intended to create an employer- employee relationship between the Government and the contract physician.
 The performance of the individual contract physician under the PSC is subject to day- to-day supervision and control by Medical Flight Screening (MFS) Branch personnel comparable to that exercised over military and civil service health care providers (HCPs) engaged in comparable work.
 Any personal injury claims alleging negligence by the individual contract physician within the scope of his/her performance of the PSC shall be processed by DoD as claims alleging negligence by DoD military or civil service HCPs.
 The PSC does not create an employer-employee relationship between the Government and any corporation, partnership, business association or other party or legal entity with which the individual contract physician may be associated.
-Employee must hold a doctor of medicine or doctor of osteopathy degree and maintain a United States medical license of any state.
+Employee must hold a doctor of medicine or doctor of osteopathy degree and maintain a Current, Full, Unrestricted Medicine License to practice in any U.S State, Territory or Commonwealth.

 Work will be accomplished primarily at USAFSAM/FECM, Building 840, Area B, Wright- Patterson AFB, Ohio.
 Clinical practice may also be performed in facilities that function under 88 MDG, and temporary alternate work locations may be assigned as circumstances dictate by the Contracting Officer Representative.